-- Preheat oven to 400 degrees.
-Spray muffin pans with vegetable or olive oil spray and set aside.
+- Preheat oven to 400°F. Spray muffin pans with vegetable or olive oil spray and set aside.

 - Combine flour and baking powder in a small bowl.
 Whisk to combine.

-- Add raisins, pecans and optional chocolate chips to wet ingredients.
+- Add raisins, pecans, and optional chocolate chips to the wet ingredients.

-- Stir in flour mixture but only stir to combine.
-Don't over stir.
+- Stir in the flour mixture but only stir to combine.
+Don't over-stir.

 - Drop by spoonfuls into muffin tins.

-- In all, bake jumbo muffins for about 20 minutes total and regular for about 16 minutes total though check with a toothpick to make sure the centers are done before removing from oven.
-I actually had to bake mine 5 extra minutes for regular-sized muffins.
+- In all, bake jumbo muffins for about 20 minutes total and regular for about 16 minutes total though check with a toothpick to make sure the centers are done before removing them from the oven.
+I actually had to bake mine for 5 extra minutes for regular-sized muffins.

 - Serve warm or at room temperature.

 Halloween and Holiday Tips for Pumpkin Sauerkraut Muffins